 14. Simplify the Sleeping Area

-A comfortable, uncluttered sleeping space promotes rest — and fits the minimalist goal of simplicity and peace.
+A comfortable, uncluttered sleeping space helps you actually rest, and it fits the minimalist goal of simplicity and peace.
+Keep the bed itself the calmest corner of the whole camper.

 Cozy Touches